buvis/docs/src/catalogue/qbittorrent.md

 ## Description

-qBittorrent is a cross-platform free and open-source BitTorrent client
+qBittorrent is a cross-platform free and open-source BitTorrent client.

 ## k8 at home search